lpietan/GenoMLizer/README.md

 ## Installation

-Installation of GenoMLizer and its dependencies can be done with the following commands.
-Bcftools is a requirement.
-The following script will check for installation, but not install.
-BCFtools will need to be installed manually, if needed.
+Installation of GenoMLizer and most of its dependencies can be done with the following commands. `BCFtools` is a requirement, and the following script will check for its installation but will not install. `BCFtools` will need to be installed manually, if needed.
 ```

 # Current setup and examples files